sempercuriosus/sempercuriosus/README.md

 👋 Hi, I am Eric!
 (SemperCuriosus)

 👀 I’m interested in
-- C# and Dotnet Core
-- Web Development
+- Full-Stack Web Development
+- C#
+- Dotnet Core
 - Python

 🌱 I’m currently learning
-- React
+- How to be a Full-Stack Dev

 📫 Reach me via email or send me a message!